-• Nationwide online grocery sales totaled as much as $159 billion in 2023; projections indicate that sales will increase up to $221 billion in 2025.
+• Nationwide online grocery sales will total as much as $327.7 billion in 2025; projections indicate that sales will increase up to $363.8 billion in 2026.

 • 28% of American adults grocery shop online at least once per month.